-Double Caramel Cake: Southern caramel cake…yellow cake with a boiled caramel frosting that will indeed break your will or your diet.
+This Double Caramel Cake is a Southern yellow cake with a boiled caramel frosting that will indeed break your will or your diet.

-So in a comment on my last post, Lis, asked if I knew of a recipe for caramel cake.
+So in a comment on my last post, a reader asked if I knew of a recipe for caramel cake.

 Indeed, I happened to have one.

-I told her in the email that I had not made it but I got to sitting and thought, how dumb to give her a recipe I haven’t tried, so I just went ahead and made it today.
+I told her in the email that I had not made it but I got to thinking about it and thought how dumb to give her a recipe I haven’t tried?

 It was SUPER yummy.